-At SpartanNash, we love Earth Week because it brings together both components of our corporate responsibility commitment – supporting our local communities through our eight-year partnership with Goodwill while keeping those clothes, electronics and household goods out of landfills and reducing our environmental footprint.
+At SpartanNash, we love Earth Week because it brings together both components of our corporate responsibility commitment – supporting our local communities through our nine-year partnership with Goodwill while keeping those clothes, electronics and household goods out of landfills and reducing our environmental footprint.

-Through our Earth Week programs, we work to engage and educate our customers, communities and associates, all while celebrating and promoting environmental stewardship.
+Through our Earth Week programs, we work to engage and educate our customers, communities and company associates, all while celebrating and promoting environmental stewardship.

 Since 2011, SpartanNash’s Earth Week Goodwill donation drives have collected more than 630,740 pounds of donations, equal to 135,098 hours of workforce development training in the communities we serve.
 In addition to our retail partnership with Goodwill, our distribution centers and service centers also partnered with 19 Goodwill organizations to host onsite donation drives as a part of our associate Earth Week programs.